oicr-gsi/sample-fingerprinting/decider-sample-fingerprinting/README.md

-    existing-matrix           string      Recycling results from previous SampleFingerprinting workflow runs config-file               string      specify alternative file with hotspot settings (should not be needed) separate-platforms        true|false  Optional: Separate sequencer run platforms, determines if i.e. HiSeq and MiSeq will be processed by separate runs
-    after-date                string      Optional: Format YYYY-MM-DD.
+    existing-matrix           string      Recycling results from previous SampleFingerprinting workflow runs config-file               string      specify alternative file with hotspot settings (should not be needed) separate-platforms        true|false  Optional: Separate sequencer run platforms, determines if i.e. HiSeq and MiSeq will be processed by separate runs [true] after-date                string      Optional: Format YYYY-MM-DD.
 Implemented by OICRDecider, Only run on files modified after a certain date, not inclusive before-date               string      Optional: Format YYYY-MM-DD.
 Implemented by OICRDecider, Only run on files